dbfarms/gmaptest3/README.md

+notes:

+to-do:
+9.14.18
+  -rename things so they're more accurately named
+  -set polygon triggers in location checker to better reflect shape notes below -

+eventually:
+-polygons need to check what track you're on, then be associated with a part of that track...?

+shapes:
+-POLYGONS
+  add to the sequence, they CAN also contain effects (that only last as long as the sequence they're on / associated with?)
+-CIRCLES
+  resets sequence completely, starts new track -SQUARES scrambles sequence? effects? i guess scrambling sequence could be effect...
+-MARKERS
+  triggers some kind of event i haven't thought up yet -POLYLINES dunno either

+actions-that-cause-effects:
+-DURATION
+  duration in any shape will trigger duration effect... right? maybe?

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>